 - ½ lb sashimi-grade tuna (try ahi or skipjack for an authentic flavor)

-- ½ lb sashimi-grade salmon (though not traditional in poke, salmon brings a nice color to this dish)
+- ½ lb sashimi-grade salmon (though not traditional, it adds a beautiful color)

 - 1 green onion/scallion